 Research Funding from The Horse Trust

-Since 1965 The Horse Trust has given over £25 million in funding for research projects, clinical residencies and capital buildings and equipment for vet schools and other institutions.
-Following a brief period of closure to new applications, we launched our new grant funding programme in 2013.
+Since 1965 The Horse Trust has given over £25 million in funding for research projects, clinical residencies, capital buildings and equipment for vet schools and other institutions.
+Following a brief period of closure to new applications, we launched our new research funding grant programme in 2013.
 We accept grant applications from all UK veterinary schools and will consider applications from other universities and institutions.

-The aim of our grant funding programme is:
+The aim of our research funding grant programme is:

 To fund non-invasive research of the highest scientific standard that advances our knowledge of veterinary treatment, the optimal care of equines and the prevention of disease and suffering.
 The aim is to impact positively on the wider equine population.

-Applications will be assessed and those applicants selected to submit a full application will be informed by 31st December 2016.
-Due to the numbers of applications anticipated, we will not be able to give specific feedback to unsuccessful applications at the preliminary stage.
+The research funding grant application process starts with a preliminary application, and if you are successful at this stage, you will be invited to submit a full application.
+Due to the numbers of research funding applications normally received (between 40 and 50), we will not be able to give specific feedback to unsuccessful applications at the preliminary stage.

 Grant applications are accepted from the following institutions:

-Other institutions will be considered - please specify your institution on the form below.
+Other institutions will be considered – please ask